Documentation Index

 Caution

 • The number of Bare Metal servers you can create is limited.
-If you want to change the limit, see FAQs and contact customer support.
+If you want to change the limit, see the FAQs and contact customer support.

 • The Bare Metal type server fee is charged even when it's stopped.
 Return it when the server is not in use.